wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 1.8.18  24/11/2010 =
+- Fixed the huge fatal bug in comment handling which affected some users
+- Revised the Like / Share options to make them more flexible
+- Added option to hide the FB Recent Activity on the Wordbooker Options Page
+- Added option to change email address used when importing comments from FB
+- Added an index to the error log table
+- Changed the code that checks for bouncing comments
+- Added a check for duplicate comment content coming from FB to stop Wordpress blowing up
+- Hid / Deactivated the "Poll for comments when visiting this page" option
+- Added more debugging to the comment handling code
+- Added some .2 second pauses in the cron processes to stop the plugin exceeding the FB transaction per second limit

 = Version 1.8.17  22/11/2010 =
 - Fixed a bug with Like and Share logic and added missing options to pre 2.9 Options page